-In today’s digital environment, there’s absolutely no reason for high barriers to entry for nonprofits anymore.
+There’s no reason for high barriers to entry for nonprofits in today’s digital environment.
 We’ve written before on the best software for growing organizations and the best ways to convert more donors with your donation page.
-Our goal is to help more nonprofits do more good in the world, and snagging more recurring donors is one of the best ways to start building a solid fundraising foundation for your mission.
+Our goal is to help more nonprofits do more good globally, and snagging additional recurring donors is one of the best ways to start building a solid fundraising foundation for your mission.

-Ok, so you know that recurring donations can unlock a whole new level of stability for your organization.
-Having a solid segment of recurring donors can free up a lot of time to focus on long-term concerns, like building more effective strategies for your major campaigns, for events, for whatever, and not on putting out short-term fires.
+As a nonprofit professional, you know that recurring donations can unlock a whole new level of stability for your organization.
+Having a solid segment of recurring donors can free up a lot of time to focus on long-term concerns like building more effective strategies for your major campaigns.
+Here are some frequently asked questions from nonprofit professionals like yourself.

-A recurring gift or recurring donation is made by a donor on a repeating basis, usually once a month.
-The donor picks the amount they want to give each period, and then the donation schedule is recorded in your CRM system or donation tool in order to complete the donation requests on the correct timeframe.
+A recurring gift or donation is made regularly, usually once a month.
+Your giving software will automate this payment.
+The patron picks the amount they want to give each period, and then the donation schedule is recorded in your CRM system or donation tool to complete the transaction in the correct time frame.

 Why are recurring donations so important?